Want to work with a company that embraces LGBTQ employees? Visit our careers page for the latest opportunities.

 We all spend a significant portion of our life at work.
 As a member of the LGBTQ community, I know that to come to work and perform at my best, it’s important for me to feel comfortable and open with my colleagues.
 At Nestlé USA, I’ve experienced something beyond acceptance — people who really try to understand and identify with my point of view.

-This year, I am proud to see that open spirit reflected in the news that Nestlé USA and Nestlé Purina have both scored 100 on the Human Rights Campaign’s (HRC) Corporate Equality Index.
+This year, I am proud to see that open spirit reflected in the news that Nestlé USA, Nestlé Waters North America, Nestlé Health Science, and Nestlé Purina have each scored 100 on the Human Rights Campaign’s (HRC) Corporate Equality Index.
 This is recognition of the tangible efforts the company has made to improve the way LGBTQ employees like myself are represented at work.

 As Head of Diversity & Inclusion for Nestlé USA, Elizabeth Marengo understands the benefits of working with HRC: “Having a workforce that is representative of our consumers is what allows us to continue to innovate and make products people love.
 We must continue providing the best benefits for our employees and their families — I am thrilled to see the positive impact our workplace culture and benefits are making.”